 Salmon predicts the majority of online Black Fiveday week purchases will be via mobile

-London, Thursday, 6th October 2016: With it being 50 days to go until Black Friday 2016, global ecommerce consultancy Salmon anticipates this year will be the tipping point for mobile in the UK.
+London, Thursday, 6th October 2016: With it being 50 days to go until Black Friday 2016, global ecommerce consultancy Salmon, a Wunderman Commerce Company, anticipates this year will be the tipping point for mobile in the UK.
 This year Salmon – which accurately predicted that Black Friday 2015 would be the UK’s first £1 billion online shopping day – forecasts that 2016 will extend beyond just Black Friday with the first ever, £5 billion BlackFiveday week (24th – 28th Nov).

 Having analysed data from the Salmon ‘Peak operations service’ and industry trends from 2015, Salmon projects this will be the first Black Friday period where mobile dominates online activity, overtaking desktop with a total of £2.55 billion Black Fiveday purchases made via mobile.
 It is imperative therefore that retailers not only ensure they are prepared from an online perspective, but that they have a strong mobile offering to manage the peak as well.
 Having the capacity and ability to manage this peak period over the expected five days from Thursday 24th to Monday 28th November is crucial.